 Other conditions shall be set out, such as who is responsible for payment of the utilities and if any furniture is included with the property rental.
 Usually, the landlord is responsible for paying condo fees.

-It’s a good idea to check the property title documents to make sure the landlord is the legitimate owner of the property!
+It’s a good idea to check the property title documents to ensure the landlord is the legitimate property owner!

 Once the rental conditions are determined, the parties may sign the agreement.
 Then the landlord hands over the keys, and the tenant pays the set amounts.